 1. FOLLOW YOUR DOCTOR’S ORDERS

 ‘Oh, sure – I’ll just drop everything and go for an afternoon nap.’
-Hang on – we’ll explain.
+Hang on, we’ll explain.
 Our ancestors were probably polyphasic – they slept for shorter, yet more frequent bursts.
 We, on the other hand, try to sleep in a long, solid block.
-The Spanish, it seems, are on to something with the siesta.
-It’s not always possible to achieve, but a 30-minute nap between 1pm-3pm or at least a ‘zone-out’ time is the best way to cope with a demanding schedule.
+The Spanish, it seems, are onto something with the siesta.
+It’s not always possible to achieve, but a 30-minute nap between 1pm-3pm or at least a ‘zone-out’ time can help us cope with a demanding schedule.

 Yes, really.
 That’s because it’s good to break down your sleep into 90-minute cycles.
 Why 90 minutes?
 Because that’s how long the body’s natural sleep phases of non-REM (rapid eye movement) and REM sleep (when we dream) last in total.
 So you could be better off having six hours’ sleep (four cycles) rather than seven, as seven means you would wake up mid-cycle.
 To get into this mindset, set an alarm for every 90 minutes during the day and take a short break.